Stahls/wh-example/readme.md

 ### Description ###

-Maintains a user's map between CadWorX login system and any external login system by returning a GUID for a specific external login.
+Maintains a user's map between CadWorX login system and any external login system by returning a GUID for a specific external/client login.

-This User GUID should be used in any call to any cadworx interface.
+This User GUID is later used to any cadworx interface.

-Should be called server to server, implementend in a server side login process.
+Should be called server to server, implemented in a server side login process.
 A secure ID with admin credentials should be provided so this call can be authenticated.

 ### EndPoint ###